Proto:Super Castlevania IV

 You can play through part of the game this way, though the stages will lack enemies (besides bosses) and candles starting from Blocks 6-3 and 7-2 respectively.
 Additionally, every stage from Block 7-1 onward consists of temporary graphics (mostly simple blocks and stairs on a black background).
 The game will crash after defeating the boss of Block 9; however, the data for Blocks A and B are still in the game, as are all of the bosses besides Dracula.

 Using the Pro Action Replay (PAR) code 7E008637 leads to a peculiar room in Block A-1: The Clock Tower.
 This room is massive, but consists only of a long, straight platform, a massive staircase, and a bunch of empty space and garbage data.
 It also reuses tiles from Block 1-2.
-Most obvious of all, however, is the Mode 7 effects in play, here, which give the illusion of a massive, round, tower-like room.
+Most obvious of all, however, is the column scroll effects in play here, which give the illusion of a massive, round, tower-like room.

 It's unknown what this room was intended to be, as the room and its value were completely erased in the final game, but from appearances, it might have been similar to Block 5-0A: The Tower of Terror from the previous game.
 It could also be the bridging phrase between Block 9 and Block A as Room #38 being the room used as the starting point of Block A in the final game, and what appears to be the upper exit of a massive staircase roughly matches the entrance of Room #38 in position and shape.